maksimblak/AIVAN/docs/voice_mode.md

    - VOICE_TTS_SPEED and VOICE_TTS_STYLE help tune delivery (0.95 + formal suits the legal persona).
    - Set VOICE_TTS_FORMAT=mp3 if you prefer classic audio files (the bot still uses send_voice).
    - Use VOICE_TTS_SAMPLE_RATE=24000 for richer timbre; Telegram re-encodes to Opus but the input stays cleaner.
    - VOICE_TTS_BACKEND can be set to 'speech', 'responses', or 'auto' (default).
-Auto picks Responses API for preview/realtime models automatically.
+Auto defaults to Speech API for the standard mini-tts voice.

 4. **Operational notes**
    - Long recordings are rejected with a friendly warning (VOICE_MAX_DURATION_SECONDS).